lithops-cloud/lithops/docs/source/compute_config/gcp_cloudrun.md

 5. Click on *Create Service Account*.
 Name the service account `lithops-executor` or similar.
 Then click on *Create*.

 6. Add the following roles to the service account:
- - Service Account User
+ - Service Accounts --> Service Account User
- - Cloud Run Admin
+ - Cloud Run --> Cloud Run Admin
- - Storage Admin
+ - Cloud Storage -->Storage Admin

 7. Click on *Continue*.
 Then, click on *Create key*.
 Select *JSON* and then *Create*.
 Download the JSON file to a secure location in you computer.
 Click *Done*.

-8. Enable **Google Cloud Build** API: Navigate to *APIs & services* tab on the menu.
+8. Enable the **Cloud Build API** : Navigate to *APIs & services* tab on the menu.
 Click *ENABLE APIS AND SERVICES*.
 Look for "Cloud Build API" at the search bar.
+Click *Enable*.

+9. Enable the **Cloud Run API** : Navigate to *APIs & services* tab on the menu.
+Click *ENABLE APIS AND SERVICES*.
+Look for "Cloud Run API" at the search bar.
 Click *Enable*.

 ## Configuration